Leaving Your Job

 Before you take your final leave be sure to obtain letters of reference, make certain you understand the reason for your termination, negotiate the best severance package possible, and make use of all outplacement services available.

 At this stage your goals are twofold: avoid burning bridges and keep lines of communication open while you still have one foot in the door!

 If you were fired, attempt to obtain a written statement of the reason(s) for your termination.
 In some states, your employer is required to give you, upon request, a statement in writing of the reason for your termination.
-This statement is called a "service letter."
-States currently requiring such a letter are: California, Maine, Minnesota, Missouri, Montana, Nebraska, Nevada, Oklahoma, and Washington.
+This statement is called a “service letter.”
+Some of the states currently requiring such a letter are: Arizona, California, Kansas, Maine, Minnesota, Missouri, Montana, Nebraska, Nevada, Oklahoma, Illinois, Washington, and Texas.

 When the end of your career with the company seems imminent, or if your working environment has become unbearable, you may be tempted to simply terminate the employment relationship voluntarily by tendering a resignation.
 Sometimes, a resignation can be helpful.
 When you apply for new jobs, you can honestly say that you quit the company voluntarily.
 Your employment record at your old company should reflect that you quit and not that you were fired.
 For some large companies with numerous affiliates or divisions, an employee who resigns from the job is eligible for rehire with the company at a later date, whereas an employee terminated for cause would not be.

 However, the difference between being fired or discharged and voluntarily quitting is significant in a number of ways.
 Whether to resign or be fired is a matter of strategy and depends on the facts of your situation.
 Before you resign, consult an employment attorney if you can.
 An attorney will be able to give you specific information about how a resignation will affect your position.
 The information below gives some of the general reasons that resignation can be either helpful or harmful depending on the circumstances.